About Our Research

 Core Research Areas

 At USC, we recognize the benefits of building organized critical masses of faculty with overlapping research interests related to targeted growth areas, and in response have formed research cores to promote an interdisciplinary infrastructure that fosters proximity, collaboration, readiness to respond to relevant funding announcements and internal, national and global networks.
-The USC Chan Division’s four research cores are:
+The USC Chan Division’s research cores are:

 Health Promotion and Prevention